shiv-aay/cp-nitty-gritty/README.md

 > Collection of some unexpected things I came across on my journey of Competitive Programming so far.

 * DP through recursion (top down) often takes more time than bottom up.
-  * In DP through recusrsion, keep unvisited states initialsed to `-1` instead of 0.
-Example [link](https://codeforces.com/contest/1509/submission/114534168)
+  * In DP through recusrsion, keep unvisited states in array initialsed to something which never occurs in answer set (and not simply to 0).
 * Only a 1 D array can be initialized with 0 like this (int a[n] = {0}) in CPP, it doesn't works with 2 D.
   * This is because ```={0}``` means setting the first coulmn and row to 0.
 * Adding `ios_base::sync_with_stdio(false); cin.tie(0); cout.tie(0);` in your `main` function sometimes helps in avoiding unnecessary TLE verdict by online judges.